-This is a comprehensive guide to understanding investment fraud in America.
+This is the most comprehensive guide to understanding investment fraud in America.

 Investment fraud is a real and serious problem, and it happens more than you realize.